 Today the question levied at your company is likely to be around, “What are you doing about climate change and climate justice?”
 As leaders, you will also need to think about how to go from being part of the problem, to being part of the solution.

 But when it comes to finding your critical friends, I have some good news.
 There are more experts and important voices to be heard today than ever before.
 The science and NGO community want to partner with businesses.
-We even see the rise of non-executive directors who specialise in sustainability.
+We even see the rise of non-executive directors who specialize in sustainability.

 Within your employees you will also find plenty of folk who want to learn about how their job impacts the environment and whose network could help your company.